botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 ### Response
 A sample result would be the following.
 It returns the total number of URLs matching the filter and the result of the aggregation.
 The response returns the number of URLs for slow and fast URLs as request.

-Note that **groups may not be in the same order you specified in ranges** because of multiple aggregation capabilities, cf bellow (ie. even you specified in the query slow then fast URLs, responses can give result for fast then slow URLs)
+Note that **groups may not be in the same order you specified in ranges** due to multiple groupby capability, cf. bellow (ie. in the query, even you defined slow then fast URLs, responses can give the result for fast then slow URLs)

 ```JSON
 [